-This article is part of the Nature Travel Guide and was published on June 2017.
+This article is part of the Nature Travel Guide and was published on December 10th 2017.

 Even more articles including detailed site descriptions, illustrated wildlife-watching activities, self-guided walks, itinerary recommendations, birdwatching overviews and mammal-watching overviews are available in the premium eBooks.